OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 This add-in needs to be able to read gists from the user's GitHub account and identify which one the user has chosen as the default gist.
 In order to achieve these goals, the add-in must prompt the user to provide their GitHub URL and choose a default gist from their collection of existing gists.
 Complete the steps in this section to implement a first-run experience that will display a dialog to collect this information from the user.

-### Create the dialog UI
+### Collect data from the user

 Let's start by creating the UI for the dialog itself.

-#### dialog.html

 Create a new folder in the root folder of the project named **settings**.
 Then create a file in the **settings** folder named **dialog.html**, and add the following markup to define a very basic form with a text input for a GitHub username and an empty list for gists that'll be populated via JavaScript.
 Note that this dialog uses [Office Fabric](https://developer.microsoft.com/fabric#/get-started) for fonts and styles.

 ```html
 <!DOCTYPE html>